 First, the speaker has been redesigned and looks far nicer.
 Internally, Amazon has boosted the audio quality, and the new Echo Show is now the best-sounding Echo speaker.
 That’s particularly true if you use the speakers in a stereo pair, and if you then add in an Amazon Echo Sub subwoofer, too.
 With two Echo Shows and a Sub, you get a music experience that rivals other smart speakers.

 The Echo Show has the Zigbee hub that the old product had, but this time around the app has been improved, giving more control over things such as Philips Hue bulbs.
 There’s even a temperature sensor built in that you can use to control Amazon Alexa routines, with.
 At £139.99 for one the Echo Plus is great value for its mid-range audio; buy a pack of two with a Sub and you save £100 for a total cost of £299.97.

-At night, the Spot can automatically dim its light, so you’re not kept awake by a bright screen.
+At night, the Echo Show 5 can automatically dim its light, so you’re not kept awake by a bright screen.
 Add to this excellent voice or video calling and it’s hard not to love this device.